-When it comes to paying in pension contributions, Smart Pension uses a net pay arrangement, rather than a relief at source arrangement.
+1. When it comes to paying in pension contributions, Smart Pension uses the net pay tax relief method, rather than a relief at source method.
 We believe it makes life easier for most of our pension scheme members.

-Your situation is unique, and so is your liability for paying tax.
-For that reason, it's best to ask your employer or a financial adviser for information about tax relief and your pension.
-Here, we can give you an overview of both types of tax arrangements – net pay arrangements and relief at source.
+2. Your situation is unique, and so is your liability for paying tax.
+For that reason, you can ask your employer or a financial adviser (if you have one) for information about tax relief and your pension.
+In addition, there is a great deal of free impartial information about tax relief and pensions on the MoneyHelper website.
+You can also speak to MoneyHelper representatives on their free consumer helpline if you have any questions.

-When it comes to paying in pension contributions, Smart Pension uses a net pay arrangement, rather than a relief at source arrangement.
+1. When it comes to paying in pension contributions, Smart Pension uses the net pay tax relief method, rather than a relief at source method.
 We believe it makes life easier for most of our pension scheme members.

-Your situation is unique, and so is your liability for paying tax.
-For that reason, it's best to ask your employer or a financial adviser for information about tax relief and your pension.
-Here, we can give you an overview of both types of tax arrangements – net pay arrangements and relief at source.
+2. Your situation is unique, and so is your liability for paying tax.
+For that reason, you can ask your employer or a financial adviser (if you have one) for information about tax relief and your pension.
+In addition, there is a great deal of free impartial information about tax relief and pensions on the MoneyHelper website.
+You can also speak to MoneyHelper representatives on their free consumer helpline if you have any questions.

 Instead of passing some of your money to the government as tax, it goes into your pension instead.
 That's tax relief.
 It's the government's way of encouraging you to save for retirement.
 The amount of tax relief you get relates to the amount you put into your pension scheme.
 Tax relief gets paid on your contributions at the highest rate of income tax you pay.

-The Welsh Government now has powers to set its own income tax as well.
+The Welsh Government now has powers to set its own income tax, too.

 You can put as much money as you want into your pension, but the government limits the amount of pension contributions on which you earn tax relief.
 This is called the pensions annual allowance.